thednp/vite-plugin-vanjs/README.md

 ```
 **Notes**
 - when hovering the `A` component, if it links to a lazy component it will trigger that page component preload, but not preload any data;
-- if you use the regular `a` from `van.tags` instead of the `A` component, your application will work as a classic Multi-Page App (MPA);
+- if you use the regular `a` from `van.tags` instead of the `A` component, your application will work just like a classic Multi-Page App (MPA);
 - the `navigate` tool is used by the `A` component and you can also use it to navigate to different routes, something you can use with your API/logic.

 ### Metadata
-The **vite-plugin-vanjs** also provides metadata management via the exported `@vanjs/meta` module.
+The **vite-plugin-vanjs** plugin provides metadata management via the exported `@vanjs/meta` module.
 This module works with both SSR and CSR, and makes it easy to work with.

 Depending on the type of application, it's generally very easy to setup the system to work properly, we only need to make sure that we execute functions in a specific order:

-* first we call the `initializeHeadTags` which allows the module to store the current tags that come from either a vite starter template `index.html` or the server (SSR); if we don't call this function, the existing tags will be removed and some of them are important (especially `charset` and `viewport`);
+* first we call the `initializeHeadTags` which allows the module to store the current tags that come from either a Vite starter template `index.html` or the server (SSR); if we don't call this function, the existing tags will be removed and some of them are very important (especially `charset` and `viewport`);
 * then we define a set of default tags to be used by both client and server (if using an SSR template) on all pages that don't come with any metadata tags;
-* lastly, on other pages, we define tags that override both the existing and the default tags
+* lastly, on other pages, we define tags that override both the existing and the default tags.

-Ok let's start again with the `app.ts`:
+Here's a quick example, first let's start again with the `app.ts`:
 ```ts
 import van from 'vanjs-core'
 import { Style, Title, Meta, initializeHeadTags } from '@vanjs/meta'